RockLi/miniark/README.md

 # Miniark

-Miniark is an (offline) k8s installer supposed to quickly setup local dev k8s environment.
+Miniark is an (offline) k8s MacOSX installer to quickly setup local dev k8s environment.

-For the full featured cluster version, we will opensource in the future.
+For full featured cluster version, we will opensource it in the future.

 ## Background